k2view-academy/K2View-Academy/articles/04_fabric_studio/23_web_versioncontrol.md

 ## Git Status Bar Actions

-There is a **Synchronize Changes** action in the Status Bar, next to the branch indicator, When clicked, it pulls remote changes down to your local repository and then pushes local commits to the upstream branch.
+There is a **Synchronize Changes** action icon in the Status Bar, next to the branch indicator; when clicked, it pulls remote changes down to your local repository and then pushes local commits to the upstream branch.